Two questions on alcohol:

 Some people, especially college students, are afraid of getting into trouble if they need to call for help.
 Some decide to leave their drunk friends to fend for themselves because of this concern.
 This is dangerous, and even life threatening.
-It's more important, and in fact your responsibility, to see that your friends have the help they need.
-At many universities, there is a strong commitment on the part of the administration to handle all calls for an intoxicated student as the medical emergency that it is, following up only to be sure that the student and his or her friends are safe.
+It's more critical, and in fact your responsibility, to see that your friends have the help they need.
+At many universities, there is a strong commitment on the part of the administration to handle all calls for an intoxicated student as the medical emergency that it is, following up only to be sure that the student and their friends are safe.
 Sometimes, an individual will be encouraged to speak with someone — particularly if problems have been frequent or there has been other troubling behavior, such as fighting or damage to property.
 If you have questions or concerns about your school's policies about helping intoxicated students (whether due to alcohol or other drugs), you can speak with your deans, residential life staff, security office, or health care personnel.
 There may be unwritten policies in place to encourage students to reach out for help without fear of discipline or even monetary implications.

 You also have mentioned concerns about what to do if things are getting aggressive or out of control.
 This is another area where it's important to err on the side of caution.
 On the one hand, you can try to step in if you feel comfortable, and sober enough, to do so.
 On the other, your safety, and that of your friend, is the first priority.
 Sometimes the best thing to do is to get you and your friend out of the situation, or at least away from the "action," or call for help.
 You can ask a bartender, club manager or bouncer, or security/police personnel for assistance.
 If it is your friend who is behaving in an unsafe way, intervening can be awkward.
 But again, your safety, and ultimately theirs, is at stake.
 You always have a right to speak up if you feel that someone is acting in an inappropriate way.